positively-charged/bcc/doc/details.md

 * A value of `raw` type can be assigned to a variable of any primitive type, and a variable of `raw` type can accept a value of any primitive type.
 * In binary operations, when one operand is of `raw` type and the other is of primitive type, the operand of primitive type is implicitly casted to the `raw` type.

-Outside a namespace block, a value of primitive type gets implicitly casted to the `raw` type.
-In a namespace block, no such implicit casting occurs.
+A value of primitive type gets implicitly casted to `raw`.
+In a namespace block qualified with `typeaware`, no such implicit casting occurs.

 <h4>Casts</h4>

 You can force the compiler to treat a value of one type as a value of another type:

 ```
-namespace upmost {
+typeaware namespace {

 script "Main" open {
    Print( d: ( int ) "abc" );